Sumo VS Conventional Deadlifts

 The Range of Motion

-Because of the wider stance, the sumo deadlift has a 20 to 35% less range of motion than the conventional deadlift does.
-This translates to there being more mechanical work needed for the conventional deadlift and less for the sumo deadlift.
+Because of the wider stance, the sumo lift has a 20 to 35% less range of motion than the conventional Lift does.
+This translates to there being more mechanical work needed for the conventional lift and less for the sumo.
 It’s important to note that this doesn’t mean that one will feel more comfortable to you than the other.

 The Start Position

 Another key difference between sumo and conventional deadlifts is the start position.
-This means that the angles of your body are going to be different for each deadlift.
-For a conventional deadlift, you’ll have a forward lean of 5 to 10% more than with the sumo.
+This means that the angles of your body are going to be different for each.
+For a conventional lift, you’ll have a forward lean of 5 to 10% more than with the sumo.
 With the sumo deadlift, your shoulders will be even with the bar.

 Lastly, and maybe the most important difference is the muscles that are used between the two.

-The conventional deadlift uses more of the spinal erectors.
-The sumo deadlift uses the quads more.
+The conventional method uses more of the spinal erectors.
+Sumo uses the quads more.
 There are a few different factors to take into consideration, but this is the gist of it.

 • Your hip structure